The Disney film

-Maleficient.
-I know she was evil, but she was one seriously cool villain, elegant, commanding and so powerful all in a very evil way.
+- Maleficent.
+Sure she was evil, but she was one seriously cool villain, elegant, commanding, and so powerful all in a very evil way.

-There's a reason she's one of the Oh Crap bosses on Kingdom Hearts.
+- There's a reason she's one of the Oh, Crap! bosses in Kingdom Hearts.
 She comes in, and instantly owns every scene she's in.

-Aurora has a subtle one that's hard to notice at first sight, due to to the Values Dissonance.
-You know, in less than a day the poor girl's life has taken massive spins.
-She has just found out that she's a princess when she has believed herself to be a mere peasant girl named Briar Rose, she has just met a guy she likes only to be told that she's to be married to someone else (who's actually the same guy, but she doesn't know it yet), and it turns out she'll have to leave the only place she knows as "home".
-Does Aurora throw a tantrum, whine, complain, or bitch her "aunts" out?
-While she understandably cries for a while, she still goes back to the Kingdom, to meet the parents that she has never seen and see the castle where she was born.
+- Aurora has a subtle one that's hard to notice at first sight, due to the Values Dissonance. in less than a day the poor girl's life has taken massive spins: she has just found out that she's a princess when she has believed herself to be a mere peasant girl named Briar Rose, she has just met a guy she likes only to be told that she's to be married to someone else (who's actually the same guy, but she doesn't know it yet), and it turns out she'll have to leave the only place she knows as "home".
+Does Aurora throw a tantrum, whine, complain (and she's got quite the right to be angry), or bitch her "aunts" out?
+While she understandably cries for a while, she still goes back to the kingdom, to meet the parents that she has never seen and see the castle where she was born.
 Doing that right after finding out that her entire life is a lie requires quite the guts.